Patterns in Shi tableaux and Dyck paths: Open Problems

 \begin{problem} Does the poset $\cT$ of Shi tableaux contain infinite antichains? \end{problem}

 The analogous question can be answered affirmatively for permutations ordered by pattern containment~\cite{SpielmanBona}.
-On the other hand the poset of finite words over a finite alphabet is an example of a poset with no infinite antichains~\cite{Higman}.
+On the other hand, the poset of finite words over a finite alphabet is an example of a poset with no infinite antichains~\cite{Higman}.

-\begin{problem} Let $T\in\cT$ be a Shi tableau (or a collection of Shi tableaux).
+Another interesting direction is to study the following questions. \begin{problem} Let $T\in\cT$ be a Shi tableau (or a collection of Shi tableaux).
 What can be said about the generating function $\sum_{n\in\NN}\av{n}{T} x^n$?
 Are all formal power series obtained in this way rational, algebraic, D-finite,$\dots$? \end{problem}

 We have no strong intuition as to what the correct answer should be.
 Pattern avoidance in permutations gives rise to (conjecturally) very complicated generating functions~\cite{Albert-etal}.
 However, there is at least a chance that the poset of Shi tableaux is sufficiently simpler such some results can be obtained.